 In June of 2003 they moved to Bangula.
 After a time of getting the Iris Bible school off the ground and ready for the new Director, circumstances began moving them towards an unexpected future.
 They began thinking about how many orphans were in the area, which led them to the Public Health Department.
 The Public Health Officer said "We don't know how many orphans there are... just many."
 Will commented "How does one deal with just many orphans?".
 It was after 2 or 3 days, the Public Health Officer reported he had sent his people out and they found there were 158 orphans.
 Some of these were living with relatives, but some were found in very difficult circumstances.
-Amazed that Will's comment had generated so much effort so quickly, and feeling badly as to what had happened due to the effort expended, Will and Pam left their details with this office and suggested that they had a large home themselves and that if they found any orphans in very difficult circumstances that they should contact Will and Pam.
+The Phillips were amazed that Will's comment had generated so much effort so quickly, and feeling badly as to what had happened due to the effort expended, Will and Pam left their details with this office and suggested that they had a large home themselves and that if they found any orphans in very difficult circumstances that they should contact Will and Pam.

 Soon after this, their home became home to 4 orphans (in addition to the two children they had living with them).
 These four had lost both parents and a grandmother who had taken over care initially.
 Will and Pam had promised their rented new and nice (by Malawian standards) home to the Iris Bible school director and his family with the agreement they could stay in a bedroom if they had not found a place.
 When the family arrived, the Phillips had too many people to share the home, and the home that they had arranged to rent, to move into, was not vacated as was promised.
-The options were few and it was at this time that they moved into 4 Red Cross tents on the current TMC1 site with these 6 children and three adults -- no electricity, hence no fans and temperatures of 50+°C at times.
+The options were few and it was at this time that they moved into 4 Red Cross tents on the current TMC main site with these 6 children and five adults -- no electricity, hence no fans and temperatures of 50+°C at times.
 This was the beginning of what has now become Tiyamike Mulungu Center.

 Tiyamike Mulungu Center ©